boneitis/cryptopals/README.md

 ## Dues and Doodies

-To dc916, I am thankful for providing me today and tomorrow, aside from a platform as my outlet, friendships and fellowship.
+To dc916, I am grateful for providing me today and tomorrow, aside from a platform as an outlet, friendships and fellowship.
 If history has taught me anything, it is that it is unlikely unwise to not count on anything to last.
 You will be better self-served by distracting yourself with a few meaningful, shared experiences along the way while you move forward in yearning.

 And to my dear reader, I beg your recognition that, while we're a colorful bunch, I'm just a guy.